bakerlisa/Pirates/README.md

 # Pirates

 Ok people this started as seeing what I could do in 5 hours.
-But since I LOVE histroy and pirates are fasinating I kept going with it.
+But since I LOVE histroy and pirates I kept going.

 The orginal 5 hours was an amazing amount of work!
 I can't belive how much I got done, but now, its truning into soemthing awesome!
 Worthy of the pirates we love